 Sarevok, the Big Bad of the first Baldur's Gate fits this trope very well.
 He wields a huge sword, and is clad in spiked black armor with a horned full helm revealing only his glowing eyes.
 His mysterious connection with the protagonist is that he is the player's demonic half-brother.
 In the expansion for the second game he can join the player's party, though his Black Knight appearance is significantly toned down.

 Golbez of Final Fantasy IV could not fit this trope any better.
 His theme song is titled "Golbez, Clad in Dark".
 He doesn't actually ever use a Sword, but prefer his magic instead.
+Though he's perfectly capable of picking up a sword in The After Years.

 Although Cecil, later a paladin, also fits this early in the game.